 6. A camera that moves crucial in a nursery with no crib!

-If you’ll use a baby monitor, choosing one that can swivel is a must.
+If you'll use a baby monitor, choosing one that can swivel is a must.
 Ours does this, plus has the ability to have two cameras connected to one monitor!
-This was important so us because we want to have more kids!
+It also doesn't connect to the wifi, these features were important so us because we want to have more kids!
+I will say the temperature is often way off but that doesn't' bother me much.

 Mirrors are recommended to help babies see themselves and their room.
 For a while, I was using one from my Lovevery Kit and it worked great.
 Acrylic mirrors are more expensive but they're safer because they don't shatter.
 Even safer if you can secure the mirror to the wall.

 So, some people have said, “Great.
-You put your kid on a bed onthe floor, but what happens when they learn to open the door?
+You put your kid on a bed on the floor, but what happens when they learn to open the door?
 Are you just going to lock your kid inside the door?”.
-Some parents do, and if that’s what you do, cool.
+Some parents do.

 I own these gates and love them all for different reasons: